-1. Sectional level competitors should be prepared for any postponement of play due to extenuating circumstances /inclement weather.
-If weather causes play to be discontinued, the tournament manager shall have the authority to continue play indoors if indoor courts are available.

-2. During the sectional, if indoor court fees are assessed to continue sectional play, those schools involved in indoor court competition shall be responsible for payment of this fee at the time of play.

-3. At the sectional, if a match is disrupted or postponement is necessary during sectionals because of bad weather, play must be resumed at the complete set, game and point score.
+- 1. Sectional level competitors should be prepared for any postponement of play due to extenuating circumstances/inclement weather.
+If weather causes play to be discontinued, the tournament manager shall have the authority to continue play indoors if indoor courts are available. - 2.
+During the sectional, if indoor court fees are assessed to continue sectional play, those schools involved in indoor court competition shall be responsible for payment of fees at the time of play. - 3.
+At the sectional, if a match is disrupted or postponement is necessary during sectionals because of weather, play must be resumed at the complete set, game and point score.
 In other words, matches will not be replayed from the beginning, and the set, game and point score completed before postponement shall stand.
-Point in play when a match is called shall be a let.
-4. If weather does not permit a sectional tournament to be completed on Saturday, the tournament shall be continued on Monday.
+Point in play when a match is called shall be a let. - 4.
+If weather does not permit a sectional tournament to be completed on Saturday, the tournament shall be continued on Monday.
 No sectionals shall be played on Sunday.
-The sectional must be completed by Monday.

-C. State Final: The time schedule for the state final is outlined below and may be subject to change based on weather.
-Coaches are directed to contact the site manager, tournament central or the IHSA website for any updates or announcements regarding the playing schedule.
+The sectional must be completed by Monday. - C. State Final: The time schedule for the state final is outlined below and may be subject to change based on weather.
+Coaches are directed to contact the site manager, tournament central or the IHSA website for any updates or announcements regarding the playing schedule. - 1.
+On Thursday, the 1st, 2nd and 3rd rounds of the main draw and the 1st, 2nd and 3rd rounds of the back draw will be played.
+On Friday, the quarterfinal and semifinal rounds of the main draw and the 4th, 5th, and 6th rounds of the back draw will be played.
+On

-1. On Thursday, the 1st and 2nd rounds of the main draw and the back draw will be played.
-On Friday, the 3rd and quarterfinal rounds of the main draw and the 3rd, 4th, and 5th rounds of the back draw will be played.
-On Saturday, the semifinal and final rounds of the main draw and the quarter, semi and final consolation feed-in rounds will be played.
+Saturday, the final round of the main draw and the semi and final rounds of the back draw will be played.

-2. All singles and doubles entries shall participate in the first round of competition beginning Thursday at 9:00 a.m.
-Discretion is given to the tournament director to begin early if necessary.
-State final time schedules/rounds may be altered by tournament management pending weather issues.

-3. All competitors who lose in championship rounds, beginning with Round 1, will be advanced into a feed-in (back draw) bracket.
+- 2. All singles and doubles entries shall participate in the first round of competition beginning Thursday at 8:00 a.m.
+Discretion is given to the tournament director to begin earlier if necessary.
+State final time schedules/rounds may be altered by tournament management pending weather issues. - 3.
+All competitors who lose in championship rounds, beginning with Round 1, will be advanced into a feed-in (back draw) bracket.
 Rules for feed-in (back draw) play shall be those established by the United States Tennis Association (USTA).